 You may pass on furniture restoration projects because you don’t know how to re-cover a chair cushion.
 Actually, it’s an easy task.
-Follow our How To Guide and and just 10 easy steps, you can have a freshly reupholstered seat for your chair.
+Follow our How-To Guide and just 10 easy steps, you can have a freshly reupholstered seat for your chair.
 It may take a couple of tries to get it just right.
 But it’s like any new skill.
 It takes just a little practice.

 Let’s put it this way…the staples go in, they can also be pulled back out.
 So, if you make a mistake it’s easily corrected.

 I’ll start by saying that if you can find a square seat for your first project, that is the easiest shape to reupholster.
 The seat I’m sharing today has a curved back.
-It’s not difficult, but takes just a little more working the fabric to make if lay right.
+It’s not difficult but takes just a little more working the fabric to make it lay right.

 TOOLS YOU NEED